About

 • Then bake the cookies to perfection, and let them cool before devouring!
 These cookies are best eaten while a little warm, because the chocolate will be gooey and melted inside.
 But they are just as great at room temp. too.

-Chilled cookie dough balls placed on the parchment lined baking tray before being baked.
+Chilled cookie dough balls placed on the parchment paper lined baking tray before baking.

 How to store unbaked chocolate chip cookies